Cosmo-Tech/cosmotech-api/README.md

 This project requires some public dependencies that are stored in GitHub Packages, which requires users to be authenticated ([even for public repositories](https://github.community/t/download-from-github-package-registry-without-authentication/14407/131)).

-Until this is fixed, you must create a Github Personnal Access Token (PAT) with the permissions below in order to [work with Maven repositories](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry):
+You must therefore create a GitHub Personal Access Token (PAT) with the permissions below in order to [work with Maven repositories](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry):
 - [read:packages](https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries)

-Then add the following lines to the `~/.gradle/gradle.properties` file.
-Create it if it does not exist.
+Then add the following lines to your `~/.gradle/gradle.properties` file.
+Create the file if it does not exist.

 ```properties
 gpr.user=[GITHUB_USERNAME]